March 2025: Breaking news from the IARC:

 Question for fuel retailers / distributors / end users:

-Are the CLP labels for your fuels currently missing, overlooked, or are adverts/promotions being displayed in the place of than the statutory CLP hazard labels?
-Contact us to learn how we can quickly fix this for you.
+Are the CLP/FHSA labels for your fuels currently missing, overlooked, or are adverts/promotions being displayed in the place of than the statutory hazard labels?

 PPE Regulations

 Accompanying the CLP hazard labels for fuels, the EU/GB PPE Regulations then mandate PPE provided for use in "Potentially Explosive Atmospheres" comply with: Annex-I - Risk Categories of PPE and Annex-II - Essential Health and Safety Requirements.
 This specifically excludes standard forms of gloves (i.e. Category-1 PPE - for use in 'minimal risk' applications only).
-Question for fuel retailers / distributors / end users: Please check your PPE is compliant to this regulation; you will find the PPE Risk Category printed on the pack.
+Question for fuel retailers / distributors / end users: Please check your PPE is compliant to this regulation; in accordance with this law, you will find the PPE Risk Category printed on the pack.
 Please see the Static Safety section for further detail. |

 GripHero, having globally specialised in this niche area of fuel handling consumer safety for over 8 years, has become the leading expert in the detailed requirements of these laws, and a regular consult by law and insurance firms around the world during fuel handling and exposure cases.